How to Secure WordPress Website

 - Notify you by email when new vulnerabilities are encountered.

 Plugins are responsible for performing specific functions on your site, but may also interfere with the regular functionality of your site.
-So keep them up-to-date to get the best performance from your site and just install WordPress plugins that have a good reputation and offer some support.
+How to Secure WordPress Website So keep them up-to-date to get the best performance from your site and just install WordPress plugins that have a good reputation and offer some support.
 Another important tip is to use as few plugins as possible, as these applications are usually produced by third parties and are not always reliable, as well as making the site heavier and slower to load.

 This process is very easy and it takes a few minutes to complete because it only takes one click to keep your site more secure and away from threats.
 Do not neglect this simple task and avoid taking risks!